cabraile/locosigns-ws/readme.md

 1 ABOUT THE PROJECT
 ======================
-The _Localization Correction using Signs_ (or LoCoSigns) is a method of location correction that fuses odometry and sign information for estimating the position of the robot in a highway.
+The _Localization Correction using Signs_ (or LoCoSigns) is a method of location correction that fuses odometry and sign information for estimating the position of the robot in a highway (1D).

 2 ABOUT THIS REPOSITORY
 ======================